 New Series: On the Sutra of Perfect Enlightenment

 Translator’s Note: Back in 2016. by readers’ request, Master Tam decided to present his commentary to the Sutra of Perfect Enlightenment as an overview to the Buddhist foundation, practice, and fruition.
 He posted a weekly column on the VBA website (Chinese) over the course of five months.
 The content was subsequently edited and published in 2020 as The Secret Meaning of the Sutra of Perfect Enlightenment, which is the 12th book of a series called Beyond Words.
-This commentary offers a practical overview and clarifies important questions on awareness and the Buddha-Within.
-We have now translated the book into English, and for the next few months, we will turn it into a weekly serial.
+This commentary offers a practical overview and clarifies important questions on the perfection of enlightenment and the Buddha-Within.
+We have now translated the book into English, and for the next few months, we will turn post the content as a monthly column.

 A Brief Introduction

-In the Beyond Words series, each book is devoted to present the secret meaning of a particular scripture.
-For the secret meanings that are beyond the scope of the scripture, one then has to seek out related scriptures.
+In the Beyond Words series, each book is intended to present the secret meaning of the featured scripture.
+For secret meanings that are beyond the scope of the scripture, one then has to seek out other scriptures that are relevant.
 Perhaps this is the shortcoming of the series.
-To fix this, after some consideration, I have decided to make use of the Sūtra of Perfect Enlightenment, because this text is in fact inclusive of the secret meaning to the foundation, path, and fruition of the Ultimate Great Middle Way.
+To compensate, after some consideration, I have decided to make use of the Sūtra of Perfect Enlightenment, because this text is in fact inclusive of the secret meaning to the foundation, path, and fruition of the Ultimate Great Middle Way.

 “Perfect enlightenment” refers to the primordial awareness at enlightenment.
 But what is the awareness of the primordial awareness?
-It can be said to be a realm that is being felt (awareness).
-However, when said this way, there is also the separation of subject and object (“objectification”).
-In our day-to-day reality, there is such separation (who is feeling and what is being felt).
-For example, we look at someone, whether we find him elegant or messy, the feeling of elegance or otherwise is the state-of-mind, what is being felt.
-Whenever there is a separation between subject and object, there also exists conceptuality, such that there is a distinction between elegance and messiness.
+It can be said to be a realm that is “felt” (awareness).
+However, when said this way, there is also a separation of subject and object (“objectification”).
+As in our day-to-day reality, there is such a separation (who is feeling and what is being felt).
+For example, we look at someone, whether we find him elegant or messy, the feeling of elegance or otherwise is a state-of-mind, what is being felt.
+Whenever there is a separation between subject and object, there also exists conceptuality, such that there is a distinction between elegance and mess.

 From a Buddha’s perspective, while “awareness” is the wording, it cannot be said to be a “feeling.”
 If there exists a feeling (object), there also exists an experiencer (subject).
-This is different for a Buddha.
-Because the realization transcends the distinction of subject and object, the awareness is no longer an objectification, it is also said to be anuttara-samyak-saṃbodhi, which was translated to be “the ultimate correct pervasive awareness” (無上正遍知) in ancient times.
-It was later changed into “the ultimate rightly equanimous correct awareness” (無上正等正覺).
+This is different for a buddha.
+Because the realization transcends the distinction of subject and object, the awareness is no longer an objectification.
+It is also said to be anuttara-samyak-saṃbodhi, which was translated as “the ultimate correct pervasive awareness” (無上正遍知) in the Chinese Buddhist Canon and was later changed into “the ultimate rightly equanimous correct awareness” (無上正等正覺).
 Here, the scripture calls it the “perfect enlightenment” in place of “the ultimate rightly equanimous correct awareness.”
-Calling “perfect” is to emphasize a Buddha’s realm of realization is perfect.
-Perfection is when the conditions of “ultimate,” “rightly equanimous,” and “correct” are satisfied.
+Calling it “perfect” is to emphasize that a buddha’s realm of realization is perfect.
+Perfection is when the conditions of being “ultimate,” “rightly equanimous,” and “correct” are satisfied.